 The University is committed to the timely review and resolution of complaints or concerns about violations of research regulations, policies, procedures, or standards.

 As stated in Board of Regents Policy: Code of Conduct and Administrative Policy: Reporting Suspected Misconduct, members of the University community are expected to be proactive to prevent and detect any compliance violations and report suspected violations to supervisors or other University officials in a timely manner.
-This policy supplements the general University policy by providing specific guidance related to research compliance concerns.
+This policy supplements these policies by providing specific guidance related to research compliance concerns.
 Research compliance concerns include alleged violations of regulations, policies, procedures, or standards related to the conduct of research.
-Concerns may be related to the appropriate use of human or animal subjects, issues related to compliance with sponsored projects requirements or misuse of research funding, or concerns related to biosafety related activities.
+Concerns may be related to such topics as the appropriate use of human or animal subjects, compliance with sponsored projects requirements or misuse of research funding, concerns or issues arising from the actions or activities of regulatory boards or committees or biosafety related activities, among others.

 Included in For-Cause Investigations

 The Research Compliance Office is responsible for conducting or overseeing for-cause investigations related to research compliance concerns.
 For-cause investigations include research compliance concerns escalated by a University regulatory committee, complaints related to the conduct of regulatory committees themselves, other matters identified through monitoring or trend data, or other issues assigned for review by the Vice President for Research.

 Research compliance concerns not falling into these categories, including concerns discovered through routine monitoring activities or concerns reported directly to a regulatory committee or research office, are addressed directly by those offices/committees and do not fall within this policy.
 Research compliance concerns also do not include scientific misconduct allegations, which are separately handled under Administrative Policy: Research Misconduct.
 See the definition of “Research Misconduct” in the definitions section below.